Curriculum Overview

 Specialist Reading Strategies

 Many of our learners have communication needs including Autism which can present barriers to learning when accessing phonics lessons.
 As such, alongside a synthetic systematic phonics programme, pupils are supported to develop reading through regular shared reading, non-verbal interactive reading opportunities, discussing stories using assisted communication, reading and writing with communication aids, and practicing literacy across the curriculum to embed skills.
 Alongside fluency, comprehension skills are also a main area of focus within reading- looking at skills such as handling and accessing books appropriately, finding the beginning and end of a book, re-telling stories and prediction.
 We believe that high-quality literature is key to motivating children to read and instilling in children a love of literature.
-Children are ready to regularly in school through library and in class sessions.
+Children are read to regularly in school through library and in class sessions, along with time every day where classes ‘drop everything and read’.

 Enjoying reading